 Italy is a large country full of thousands of years of history.
 If you are planning a visit, it would be hard to see everything in less than a week, but I would recommend a few weeks at least.
 On my first trip, we spent 8 days in Italy, and while it was a whirlwind, we did all the things I really wanted to do.
 Here are my itinerary for one week in Italy.

 For the record, this is our itinerary, based on the time we had.
 Italy has SO much to offer, which makes it difficult to narrow down.
-If we were to go back, we’d visit Palermo, Sicily; Cinque Terre; and the Amalfi Coast — just to start.
+If we were to go back, we’d visit Bologna, Italy; Cinque Terre; the Amalfi Coast; and Palermo, Sicily; — just to start.
 You could spend months in Italy and not see everything you want to see.

 Click the links below to skip to any of the following sections: